lbrndsn/medieval-game/README.md

 6. Check if the final result is what you want it to be
 7. Confirm changes
 8. (Optional) If you have more files with conflicts, do the same with these
 9. All conflicts resolved?
-Good. run `git add .` to add all changed files for a commit
+Good.
+Pun `git add .` to add all changed files for a commit
 10. Commit the changes using `git commit -m "resolved all conflicts"`
 11. Push changes `git push`